cosmosdevs/GameOfZones/README.md

   * Phase 2 will begin Monday, May 25th at 7:00am UTC, and will end on Friday, May 28th at 6:59am UTC.
   * Phase 3 will begin on Monday, June 1st at 7:00am UTC, and will end on Friday, June 6th at 6:59am UTC.

-* Game of Zones will close on Friday, May 22nd, 2020 at 6:49am UTC.
+* Game of Zones will close on Friday, June 6th, 2020 at 6:49am UTC.

 * The Official GoZ Closing Ceremonies Live Stream will be held on Wednesday, June 10th at 7:00pm UTC.